microsoft/cpp_client_telemetry/README.md

 * Please refer to the supported [platforms](#build), anything not in the list should be treated as a feature request.
-* Only C and C++ API surface is supported - any other language wrappers are provided as-is, and not recommended.
+* Only C and C++ API surface is supported - any other language wrappers are provided as-is, and not supported.
 * Build issues are in general out of the support scope due to the unlimited number of build flags combinations.